Tyler Shough: College career

-Oregon
+Oregon (2018–2020)

 Shough appeared in three games, and played eighteen snaps before redshirting the rest of the 2018 season.

 As a redshirt freshman, Shough served as the Ducks' backup quarterback during the 2019 season behind Justin Herbert, finishing the season with 144 yards and three touchdowns in eight games played off the bench.

 Going into 2020, Oregon head coach Mario Cristobal indicated early that Shough would be the starting quarterback (the starting spot now open with Justin Herbert being drafted by the Los Angeles Chargers).

 Oregon and the other Pac-12 conference member schools began play in November with strict policies regarding testing, positivity rate, and contact tracing for the COVID-19 pandemic.
 Shough became the starter, winning the season opener against Stanford 35–14.
 Shough started every game including the Pac-12 Championship Game, a 31–24 win against USC.

 Shough's performance was questioned when the heavily favored Oregon team lost back-to-back games against Oregon State and California.
 Due to the losses, Oregon would not have made it to the Pac-12 championship if Washington had not cancelled a regular season game against Oregon due to COVID-19 restrictions, a game that would have decided the Pac-12 North race between Oregon and Washington.
 Despite Shough starting the Pac-12 Championship Game against USC, Boston College transfer Anthony Brown began to take offensive series.

 Oregon was selected to the Fiesta Bowl held in Glendale, Arizona, which is inside the Phoenix Metropolitan Area where Shough grew up.
 The opponent was Iowa State led by quarterback Brock Purdy of Gilbert, Arizona.
 Oregon lost the game but the 98-yard touchdown drive orchestrated by Brown made the quarterback position uncertain.
 On February 12, 2021, Shough entered the NCAA Transfer Portal with three years left for eligibility.